MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/quick-start-business-central.md

 (buy stuff, register in inventory, pay vendor)
 -->

-## Understand your company with business intelligence
+## <a name="understand-your-company-with-business-intelligence"></a>Understand your company with business intelligence

 Transform your business data into valuable insights using the tools demonstrated in the [Business Intelligence Quick Start](quick-start-business-intelligence.md).